Are you done or close to finishing your VIRMP application? Or are you procrastinating until the very last day?

 Either way, make sure you have everything ready to go at least one day before the deadline!
 Avoid any last minute stress!

-What to do and check at this stage of the game?
+What to do and double check at this stage of the game?

 Start by logging in to VIRMP – you should see checkmarks next to each application component you have completed so far.
 You can use our Application Checklist along with this screen to make sure you’re not forgetting or overlooking something.
-It’s free – all it takes is for you to join our mailing list!
+It’s free!
 Click here if you’re interested!

-Another way to double check the documents/information you submitted is to download your application packet.
+Another way to check the documents/information you submitted is to download your application packet.
 This will be updated as the VIRMP receives documents on your behalf.
 This packet is what programs receive to evaluate applicants and decide who they are going to rank.
+The difference is that you won’t see your own letters of recommendation.

 It is crucial you double and triple check that all the information is correct, has no typos and that the uploaded documents are the final versions!
 It is easy to upload the wrong version if you have been receiving feedback on your CV and/or personal statement and have multiple versions on your computer!